CreadDiscans/ServiceDesigner/TUTORIAL.md

 > ```

 ### 2. _Update_
-> * If you want to update style value, select the one from the list.
+> * If you want to update this variable, select the one from the list.
 > * Then update the code and click the _Update button_.

 ### 3. _Usage_